stevenc-stb/spdx-3-model/model/Hardware/Classes/UseAction.md

 ## Summary

-The action of product modification.
+The action of product use.

 ## Description

-This is the specific action of product modification.
+This is the specific action of product use.

 Relationship:
 For Each `UseAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'performedBy’ on the from and an `/Core/Agent` class or subclass on the to.